Funky Dory (song)

 "Funky Dory" is a song by English singer-songwriter Rachel Stevens, released as the second single from Stevens's debut solo album of the same name.
 It was produced by David Eriksen for Murlyn Music.
-It was written by Martin Brammer and G. Clark.
+It was written by Martin Brammer (Kane Gang) and Gary Clark (Danny Wilson).
 Due to the song being built around a sample of the David Bowie song "Andy Warhol", he is credited as a writer on "Funky Dory".
 The song received mixed reviews from music critics.

 Music video

 The music video for "Funky Dory" was directed by Katie Bell, and filmed at an Old Post Office Basement in north London.
 The video is moody and lowly lit, which gives it a much darker feel compared to her previous video for "Sweet Dreams My LA Ex".

 The video features Stevens putting her make-up on and dancing around the halls of the old building.
 These scenes are inter-cut with scenes of Stevens in a dark room with a bright light doing a provocative dance on a chair with two backing dancers.
 Bell uses tricky lighting and mirrors to show different angles and aspects of Stevens throughout the video.